fastify/fastify/docs/Plugins-Guide.md

 And now you will import your utility in every file you need it.
 (And don't forget that you will probably also need it in your test).

 Fastify offers you a way nicer and elegant way to do this, *decorators*.
-Create a decorator is extremely easy, just use the [`decorate`](https://github.com/fastify/fastify/blob/master/docs/Decorators.md) api:
+Create a decorator is extremely easy, just use the [`decorate`](./Decorators.md) api:
 ```js
 fastify.decorate('util', (a, b) => a + b)
 ```
-Now you can access your utility just by doing `fastify.util` whenever you need it, even inside your test.<br>
+Now you can access your utility just by doing `fastify.util` whenever you need it, even inside your test.<br/>
 And here's starts the magic; do you remember that few lines above we talked about encapsulation?
 Well, using `register` and `decorate` in conjunction enable exactly that, let me show you an example to clarify this:
 ```js
 fastify.register((instance, opts, next) => {